Checking your criminal record

 The law about the rights of employers to enquire into the criminal histories of prospective employees is uncertain.
 An employer may legally ask you during the job application process whether you have any previous criminal history; they can also request that you consent to an official criminal record check.
 However, it is your decision whether or not you wish to disclose your record and/or consent to a criminal record check.

-If you choose to disclose your criminal history to an employment agency, be aware that they may owe a An obligation to take reasonable care to avoid harming other people or their property.
-Breach of a duty of care that causes damage or loss to another may give rise to an action in tort. to prospective employers not to refer you for employment should your prior criminal history be relevant to the proposed employment.
+If you choose to disclose your criminal history to an employment agency, be aware that they may owe a duty of care to prospective employers not to refer you for employment should your prior criminal history be relevant to the proposed employment.
 An employment agency may also owe a duty of care to only refer you to a prospective employer after informing them, with your consent, of your criminal history (see Monie v Commonwealth, unreported, NSW Court of Appeal, Mason P, Beazley & Campbell JJA, 3 September 2007).

 There is no general statutory obligation to voluntarily disclose a criminal history.
-However, there are some specific exceptions and eligibility requirements imposed by A law made by parliament, either state or Commonwealth.
-Also called an Act, and Act of parliament or legislation. that apply to professions and certain occupations for professional registration and licensing purposes.
+However, there are some specific exceptions and eligibility requirements imposed by statute that apply to professions and certain occupations for professional registration and licensing purposes.

 These professions and occupations include: